ayush-jain-12/aws-rekognition/README.md

 # aws-rekognition

-Code and Commands for creating a face recognition service with Amazon Rekognition.
+Small Project on face recognition service with Amazon Rekognition.